In this article, you’ll learn what is electric discharge machining? Its Working Principle, Advantages, and Applications are explained with pictures.

 Electric Discharge Machining

-Electric discharge machining, also known as spark erosion, electro-erosion or spark machining is a process of metal removal based on the principle of erosion of metals by an interrupted electric spark discharge between the electrode tool cathode and the work anode.
+Electric discharge machining, also known as spark erosion, electro-erosion or spark machining, is a process of metal removal based on the principle of erosion of metals by an interrupted electric spark discharge between the electrode tool cathode and the working anode.

 Fundamentally, the electric erosion effect is understood by the breakdown of electrode material accompanying any form of electric discharge.